Ans:.NET Framework is a complete environment that allows developers to develop, run, and deploy the following applications:

 Ans: Tuple is a fixed-size collection that can have elements of either the same or different data types.
 Similar to arrays, a user must have to specify the size of a tuple at the time of declaration.
 Tuples are allowed to hold up from 1 to 8 elements and if there are more than 8 elements, then the 8th element can be defined as another tuple.
 Tuples can be specified as a parameter or return type of a method.

 Ans: YOU can use the Code Access Security Tool (Caspol.exe) to turn security on and off.

 In the .NET Framework 4.0, for using Caspol.exe, you first need to set the <LegacyCasPolicy> element to true.

-Garbage collection prevents memory leaks during execution of programs.
-Garbage collector is a low-priority process that manages the allocation and deallocation of memory for your application.
+Ans: Garbage collection prevents memory leaks during the execution of programs.
+A garbage collector is a low-priority process that manages the allocation and deallocation of memory for your application.
 It checks for the unreferenced variables and objects.
 If GC finds any object that is no longer used by the application, it frees up the memory from that object.

 GC has changed a bit with the introduction of .NET 4.0.
 In .NET 4.0, the GC.Collect() method contains the following overloaded methods:

 GC.Collect(int, GCCollectionMode) Another new feature introduced in .NET is to notify you when the GC.Collect() method is invoked and completed successfully by using different methods.
 The .NET 4.0 supports a new background garbage collection that replaces the concurrent garbage collection used in earlier versions.
 This concurrent GC allocates memory while running and uses current segment (which is 16 MB on a workstation) for that.
 After that, all threads are suspended.
 In the case of background GC, a separate ephemeral GC - gen0 and gen1 can be started, while the full GC - gen0, 1, and 2 - is already running.